 Myth #1 – Living in an HCOL area automatically means that you will spend more money

 In conversations, I often hear people refer to a cost of living index that allows people to compare the typical expenses within different cities to one another.

 Most often these indices display the costs relative to New York City.
 In other words, if a Boston is listed at 87 and New York City is listed at 100, it means that Boston is 13% less expensive than NYC.

 In this index, Boston is listed 16th highest cost of living out of the 203 cities represented.
 Boston is more expensive on average than most on the list.

-What this index does not say is that moving to an area that is higher on the index will automatically mean that you will spend more money.
+What this index does not say is that moving to an area that is higher on the index will automatically mean that you will spend more money on everything.
 Moving to a more expensive area does not strip you of your free will.